Divi/PropelLoggerBundle/README.md

 ## How to use

-### Examples

-Now, in the Symfony web debug toolbar, you'll have a red circle if you have a duplicate queries.
+Now, in the Symfony web debug toolbar, you'll have a red circle if you have a duplicate query.
 If you want to see the stacktrace, open the Propel profiler, and click on "Explain the query" on the selected query.

 ## Issue or new feature ?